• Skip to primary navigation

 February 5, 2021

-ohhhhh how many nights I spent praying and wishing and hoping that if I held tighter, if I tried harder, if I controlled more… that my relationships would get better.
+Ohhhhh how many nights I spent praying and wishing and hoping that if I held tighter, if I tried harder, if I controlled more… that my relationships would get better.

 They didn’t.